obiwanjacobi/Zlang/docs/compiler/meta.md

 m = MyStruct
     ...

-// this code is run at compile time
+// this code can only run at compile time
 #! compTime<T>(m: T)
     t = m#type
     t.name                      // 'MyStruct'